usds/us-forms-system/docs/building-a-form/available-components.md

 ### Form footer

 This widget appears at the bottom of every page of the form (if it has multiple pages).
+It is not required.

 ![A form footer that lists phone numbers to call for help](https://raw.githubusercontent.com/wiki/usds/us-forms-system/images/Footer.png)

 #### Usage guidelines

-This component is not required.
 To define footer content, create a React component that renders HTML to act as a footer.
 The starter app does not include a footer, but the design of this component would be very similar to the Introduction component that the starter app contains.
+For example:

 ```js
 import Footer from '../components/Footer.jsx';
 const formConfig = {